Facilities

 Building Highlights:

-- Nine optics labs with two stories underground to minimize effects of vibration
+- Nine optics labs with two stories underground to minimize the effects of vibration

 - Eight tissue-culture rooms